SciML/DiffEqOperators.jl/README.md

 Additionally, the function `sparse` is overloaded to give the most efficient matrix type for a given operator.
-For one-dimensional derivatives this is a `BandedMatrix`, while for higher dimensional operators this is a `BlockBandedMatrix`
+For one-dimensional derivatives this is a `BandedMatrix`, while for higher dimensional operators this is a `BlockBandedMatrix`.
+The concretizations are made to act on `vec(u)`.

-## Boundary Value Operators
+## Atomic Boundary Value Operators

 Boundary conditions are implemented through a ghost node approach.
 The discretized values `u` should be the interior of the domain so that, for the boundary value